nicholasbaxter/favourite-fonts/README.md

 ### Local installation

-To run, clone the github repo, locate your terminal into the folder, install dependancies in both backend and client and run:
+To run, clone the github repo, locate your terminal into the folder, install dependencies in both backend and client and run:

 ```
 git clone git@github.com:eyecandycode/favourite-fonts.git